Mindful Journaling For More Awareness

 You can use a theme or a question as a starting point.
 Gratitude journaling is a well-known example of this, asking yourself ‘what am I grateful for?’, and committing it to paper to strengthen the habit of finding this appreciative quality in daily life.

 As your mindfulness practice deepens, you may find that your own personalised questions start to arise, which you can take into the space of your journal to explore.

 3. Write a letter to yourself

 It’s often helpful to remember that we are made up of lots of different parts: it helps us to avoid over-identifying with difficult emotions.
 In your journal, you can access the wise and supportive part of you (the one you’d offer to a friend who is having a difficult day), and write a letter to yourself from this perspective.

 This can be a powerful self-kindness practice in itself.
 You may find using phrases such as ‘it’s understandable that…’, or ‘it’s ok that you find this hard’ are helpful.

 For a bit more on the practice of ‘Taking In The Good’, read this piece from the pioneer of this approach, Rick Hanson

-The ‘Support Your Self’ session in my Skype coaching programme ‘Steps To Freedom’ includes a journaling method designed to promote self-compassion.
+The tools I share in my coaching sessions can include a journaling method designed to promote self-compassion.